LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 <img class="fancyimage" src="img/customendpoint/consumer-message-flow.png">
 Figure 2.3 showing the happy consumer message flow

-1. Consumer Message notification is received by the Thrid-party Bots Connector from UMS
+1. Consumer Message notification is received by the Third-party Bots Connector from UMS
-2. If Sentinal bearer does not exsists Third-Party Bots Connector/API get Sentinel Bearer from Sentinel API by using the credentials provided in vendor configuration
+2. If Sentinel bearer does not exists Third-Party Bots Connector/API get Sentinel Bearer from Sentinel API by using the credentials provided in vendor configuration
 3. If received Consumer Message context does not contain conversation id or a new conversation received then call Create Conversation method of Custom Endpoint service.
 This call will include SDES information and LivePerson context
-4. After creation of conversation, Third-Party Bot Connector sends consumer message with the Conversation Context to the Get Converstaion Event method of Custom Endpoint service
+4. After creation of conversation, Third-Party Bot Connector sends consumer message with the Conversation Context to the Get Conversation Event method of Custom Endpoint service
-5. After receving bot response, Third-Party Bot Connector parse and validate it and send back parsed bot response
+5. After receiving bot response, Third-Party Bot Connector parse and validate it and send back parsed bot response

-**Please Note**: In Consumer Message flow if Thrid-Party bot connector receive HTTP 404 response on Get Conversation Events method call, Retry mechanism from Step 3 onward will be tried one time more to send the consumer message to Custom Endpoint service.
+**Please Note**: In Consumer Message flow if Third-Party bot connector receive HTTP 404 response on Get Conversation Events method call, Retry mechanism from Step 3 onward will be tried one time more to send the consumer message to Custom Endpoint service.